regulus79/syncpath/README.md

 Syncpath is a mod for animating the player position along a path to be synced to music.
 Use it for making music-sync videos or cinematic fly-overs!

-Supports both linear interpolation and a simple spline interpolation via double-lerping between the midpoints and corner of two segments.
+Supports both linear interpolation and a simple spline interpolation via double-lerping between the midpoints and corner of adjacent segments.

 Camera direction intepolation is not currently implemented, and may have to wait until the minetest engine allows for smooth look direction interpolation in lua.